Cisitalia Grand Prix

-The Cisitalia Grand Prix is a single-seater car for the postwar 1.5-litre supercharged Grand Prix class, built by Italian sports car manufacturer Cisitalia and introduced in 1949.
-It was designed on behalf of Cisitalia by Porsche between 1946–47, and is therefore also known by its Porsche project number, Type 360.
+The Cisitalia Grand Prix is a single-seater car for the 1.5-litre supercharged race car class, prewar called voiturette, postwar promoted to Grand Prix class (later F1), built by Italian sports car manufacturer Cisitalia and introduced in 1949.
+It was designed on behalf of Cisitalia by Porsche in 1946–47, and is therefore also known by its Porsche project number, Type 360.

-An extremely advanced design, it proved too complex to build for the small Italian firm—leading to a lengthy development and eventually to the financial downfall of the company.
-Between Cisitalia's 1949 liquidation and the fact that supercharged engines were banned for the 1952 Formula One season, the car never raced.
+An advanced design with a rear mid-engine, rear-wheel-drive layout and four-wheel-drive on top of state of the art Grand Prix technology, it proved too complex for the small Italian firm to build—leading to a lengthy development and eventually to the financial collapse of the company.
+Between Cisitalia's 1949 liquidation and the fact that due to lack of entries, supercharged engines, and all large F1 engines, were banned for the 1952 Formula One season that was run according to F2 rules, the car never raced in Grands Prix.

-The Type 360 is also noticeable for using an early form of sequential manual transmission, and was one of the first race cars to do so.
+The Type 360 is also noteworthy for using an early form of sequential manual transmission, and was one of the first race cars to do so.

 History

-The car was commissioned by Piero Dusio in 1946.
-Dusio paid a large sum of money upfront, part of which was used to free Ferdinand Porsche from the French prison in which he was being held effectively for ransom.
+The car was commissioned by Piero Dusio in 1946 after Porsche family members had been imprisoned by French Occupation Zone authorities in December 1945.
+Ferry Porsche was released after six months.
+Dusio paid a large sum of money upfront, part of which was used to free 71 year old Ferdinand Porsche in August 1947 from the French prison in which he was being held effectively for ransom.
 Dusio gave Porsche only 16 months to complete the car which proved too short a time to sort out the advanced design.